 Timing: Choose from morning, evening or overnight desert safari

-FREE PARKS & OTHER ATTRACTIONS IN ABU DHABI
+FREE PARKS IN ABU DHABI

 A family trip to Abu Dhabi is incomplete without paying a visit to its super scenic Corniche.
 The pristine waterfront setting is a hub of family fun and entertainment, with the perfectly manicured area, dedicated kids’ playing section, football fields, volleyball courts etc.